 Released in 1993 the JD990, also known as the "Super JD" is basically a JD800 in a rack with several additional features.
 Some of the features that were not included in the JD800 were four additional outputs, a performance section which let you combine several programs together and an expanded amount of wave ROM to the memory from 4MB to 6MB.
 You could also program MIDI CC's to it's parameters.
 IMO it also had a fatter and warmer sound then the JD800.

 The Super JD-990 is a digital ROM player synth with 24 voices and analog type parameters.
 These include a low pass filter, ring modulation, oscillator sync and frequency cross-modulation.
 The analog type parameters make it easy to program although even with it's large display this can be a challenge from the front panel.
 We like to use MOTU's "Unisyn" which has a great JD990 editor included in the package.
 There's an on-board multi-effects processor with Delay, Reverb, Phaser, Distortion, Chorus, and EQ.
 It has two ROM and PCM card slots on the front panel for loading in data via ROM and PCM cards from the JD800 and JV series synths.
 The JD-990 is also compatible with JV80 and JD800 expansion boards and can hold one internal expansion board.
-We also sell the JV expansion boards and usually have several used ones in stock at keyboard and accessories part of our "hardware section".

 One thing I never understood about the Super JD was the AC power plug that Roland installed in the unit.
 It's not your standard three prong or even two prong AC that Roland has in many of it's older synths.
 It's a smaller custom two prong AC that I've never seen on any other synthesizer so be careful if you happen to own a JD not to lose it.
 You will probably have to wind up getting another one from Roland just to power up your JD again.
 I'm not sure if they still support the synth at this point so if you lose the cable you might wind up with a Super JD door stop!